DanielEFrampton/mulligan/README.md

 A Rails API that provides deterministic simulations of physical card shuffling for use in games, shuffle analysis tools, upping your Magic tournament play, or just plain nerdy curiosity.
 Consumable via both a GraphQL endpoint and REST endpoint.

+This MVP version of Mulligan API was developed over the course of about 2 cumulative days using TDD/BDD development methodologies and a top-down design planning process.

 ## Local deployment

 - Pull down branch